pundarikaksha7/Adobe-Resume-Builder/README.md

 # Running the project

-## Method 1: Using API and Curl requests
+## Method 1: Using API

+This is the main API.
+It can accept responses via various methods such as HTTP Response, Curl response etc.
 Run the following command in your command prompt/terminal to run cUrl input:

 ```shell